ietf-wg-dult/wg-materials/meetings/20241021/README.md

 # 20241021 Interim Meeting

-We held a WG meeting, a tiger team meeting if you like, and here are the materials for that meeting.
+We held a WG meeting and here are the materials for that meeting.

 # Agenda